MatHuf/ReactivateTheDroids/README.md

 ### CSS Keyframes

-Keyframes are used for the more simplistic animations of the meters at the top of the interface and the activation button.
+Keyframes are used for the animations of the meters at the top of the interface and the activation button.
 See ActionButton and PanelHeader components as well as actionButton.css and panelHeader.css.

+## Font

+The unique text on the display was made possible by converting the [TF Gunray font by AurekFonts](https://aurekfonts.github.io/?font=TFGunray) to WOFF2 format.